LEFT: Learnable Fusion of Tri-view Tokens for Unsupervised Time Series Anomaly Detection: Experiments

 \subsection{Ablation Studies}

-As shown in Table \ref{tab_ablation_results}, to evaluate the property of LEFT, we conduct detailed ablations.
-The results shows that LEFT achieves the best performance, which indicates that the gains come from the combined effect of the proposed modules rather than any single component.
+As shown in Table \ref{tab_ablation_results}, to evaluate the components of LEFT, we conduct detailed ablations.
+The results show that LEFT achieves the best performance, which indicates that the gains come from the combined effect of the proposed modules rather than any single component.
 Removing tri-view interaction reduces the average from 0.7518 / 0.3590 to 0.7256 / 0.3455, showing that cross-view alignment contributes to detection quality.
-Replacing the learnable filterbank with a fixed one causes a similar average drop to 0.7261 / 0.3456 on average, suggesting that adaptive multi-scale structure captures evidence that fixed band splits miss in this setting.
+Replacing the learnable filterbank with a fixed one causes a similar drop to 0.7261 / 0.3456 on average, suggesting that adaptive multi-scale structure captures evidence that fixed band splits miss in this setting.
 The largest effect comes from cycle consistency, since removing it collapses average performance to 0.5422 / 0.2411, which supports the view that many anomalies are better exposed by agreement breaks between the time and frequency paths than by a dominant single-branch residual.
 Removing cross-path consistency lowers the average to 0.7266 / 0.3416, which is consistent with its role in aligning the multi-scale pathway with the time–frequency pathway.
-In Appendix \ref{sec_ablation_appendix}, we provide a more comprehensive ablation analysis by evaluating all combinations of the four key components.
+In Appendix \ref{sec_ablation_appendix}, we provide a more comprehensive ablation analysis.